Overview

 Actions include:

-• Suspend β€” Temporarily disables delegation (can be resumed)
+• Suspend β€” Temporarily disables a delegation (can be resumed)

-• Update β€” Adjusts limits, roles, duration, etc. (may require reapproval)
+• Update β€” Adjusts limits, roles, or duration (may trigger reapproval)

-Updating or revoking a parent delegation can impact child delegations:
+Updating or revoking a parent delegation can impact all child delegations.

 πŸ” Managing Delegations